Editor’s Note: This is a guest post by Marissa Bracke.

 Once you’re a Leader or a Guru or a Celeb or a Big Kahuna, you’ve got a platform.
 You’ve got persuasion power.
 You’ve got opportunity to make the big changes you’ve always wanted to make.
 You can get your message heard by people in a way and to a degree that is unavailable to someone who is a non-celeb.

-Make the changes in the world you’ve always wanted to make now you’ve got a rapt and devoted audience who’s willing to help you.
-Deliver the message you’ve always wanted to deliver–now you’ve got an audience of people eager to hear what you’ve got to say.
+Make the changes in the world you've always wanted to make now you've got a rapt and devoted audience who's willing to help you.
+Deliver the message you've always wanted to deliver--now you've got an audience of people eager to hear what you've got to say.

 But don’t spend your time and energy on lamenting, denying or explaining away your Big Kahuna status.
 It doesn’t change it (and in fact may only reinforce it).
 Worse, it takes time and energy away from whatever Great Stuff you could otherwise be doing with that platform you’ve built.